Webull vs TD Ameritrade 2026: Which Broker Actually Wins?

 Webull Overview

-Webull launched in the US in 2017 and quickly carved out a niche among self-directed traders who wanted more than Robinhood's stripped-down interface without paying the premiums of a traditional broker.
-By 2026, it's a genuinely mature platform — not just a flashy app anymore.
-Honestly, the glow-up from its early days is pretty impressive.
+Webull launched in the US in 2017 and quickly carved out space for self-directed traders who wanted more than Robinhood's stripped-down interface without traditional broker premiums.
+By 2026, it's genuinely matured — this isn't just a flashy app anymore.
+The evolution from its early days has been pretty remarkable.

 Key Features